 I. Publications and Presentations.
 Your relationship with __________ (hereafter "the entity") may not restrict publication or presentation, although publication may be delayed for the purpose of pre-publication review for a period consistent with UW–Madison policies.

-You, your students, fellows, trainees, and other research workers whom you supervise in the course of your research must disclose the relationship with the entity or entities in publications and academic presentations, if a) the entity or entities supports research reported in the publication; or b) the publication or presentation is related to the entity's or entities' commercial interests or intellectual property.
+You, your students, fellows, trainees, and other research workers whom you supervise in the course of your research must disclose the relationship with the entity in publications and academic presentations, if a) the entity supports research reported in the publication; or b) the publication or presentation is related to the entity's commercial interests or intellectual property.
 For researchers in the biomedical sciences, disclosure in publications should conform to recent uniform disclosure guidelines published by a group of editors of major medical journals (Davidoff et al. JAMA 286: 1232-1234, 2001).
 (See Appendix A: Disclosing in publications.)

 II.
 Interactions with Students and Staff.
 UW–Madison has a duty to ensure that the entrepreneurial activities of its faculty and staff do not have a negative impact on students or research staff, especially on the academic progress of students.
 To fulfill this obligation, the COI Committee requires that individuals with potential conflicts of interest inform others who may be impacted by the potential conflicts.

 You should provide information on potential conflicts of interest to all students, fellows, trainees, and other research workers whom you supervise in the course of your research (hereafter students and staff).
-The information should include explanations of: a) your relationship with the entity or entities, and b) the right of students and staff to bring concerns about the effect of your relationship with the entity or entities on their work, studies, or progress towards degree to your dean, director, his or her designee, or the COI Committee.
+The information should include explanations of: a) your relationship with the entity, and b) the right of students and staff to bring concerns about the effect of your relationship with the entity on their work, studies, or progress towards degree to your dean, director, his or her designee, or the COI Committee.
 The process for providing information should meet the following criteria: